jerryc05/Hello-OTP/README.md

-# Hello-TOTP
+# Hello-OTP
-A simple implementation of TOTP algorithm.
+A simple implementation of OTP algorithms.